 [Buses]+[Trucks]

+and then press OK in the expression builder dialog.
+The new expression appears in the Value box.
 The expression we have built appears in the Value box.
-The result will select all provinces where the number of automobiles is less than the sum of the number of buses and trucks.
+The result will select all provinces where the number of automobiles is less than the sum of the number of buses and trucks. |

 Many templates open a Value combo box that allows us to specify the name of a field in the table with which the template works.
 The Non-null Values and Null Values templates open only the Value combo box while other templates will open additional combo boxes to specify other parameters the template requires.